jeffman78/docker-cheat-sheet/README.md

 ### Using Dockerfile
-* [`docker build -t username/imagename .`](https://docs.docker.com/reference/commandline/build) build a new image based on the Dockerfile located in the current directory.
-The created image will be named "username/imagename".
+* [`docker build -t reponame/tagname .`](https://docs.docker.com/reference/commandline/build) build a new image based on the Dockerfile located in the current directory.
+  ** The `-t` option is optional (repository name/tagname)

 ## Misc